- Ocean Club Four Seasons Review: Everything You Need to Know - January 27, 2024

 Benefits of Purchasing Property in The Bahamas as a U.S. Citizen

-From appealing tax benefits to a laid back or active lifestyle benefits, relocating to The Bahamas has many advantages that are just too hard to beat.
+From appealing tax benefits to lifestyle benefits, relocating to The Bahamas has many advantages that are just too hard to beat.

-Additionally–and perhaps more importantly for many American investors–income received from Bahamian sources are completely tax free for U.S. citizens residing outside of The Bahamas (and vice versa).
-If a U.S citizen does not reside within The Bahamas but does work there on a temporary basis, then only half their income will be taxed at a flat rate of 7.5 %.
+Income received from Bahamian sources is tax-free for U.S. citizens residing outside of The Bahamas (and vice versa).
+If a U.S. citizen does not reside within The Bahamas but does work there on a temporary basis, then only half of their income will be taxed at a flat rate of 7.5 %.

 The Bahamas offers a wide array of recreational activities.
 You can enjoy beaches and water sports, or play golf in one of the country’s many golf courses.
 You can also fish, go boating and sailing, visit casinos, or take advantage of the family-friendly activities available.